xl4sh/Aurora-demos/README.md

 ### 3. Execute attack scripts:

-Detailed configuration steps are documented in [GUIDE](./docs/attacker_environment_setup_guide.md).
+Detailed configuration steps are documented in [GUIDE](./docs/attacker_environment_setup_guide.md).Follow the guide to prepare your Kali environment for attack script execution.
-Follow the guide to prepare your Kali environment for attack script execution.
+But no worries—we’ve also got a pre-configured Kali attack machine ready for you!
+You can download it directly from [here](https://www.baidu.com)

 ```bash
 python ../results/execution_xxxx.py